UCF Logo (University of Central Florida Logo)

 UCF Logo before 2008

-The modern identification mark was adopted in 2008, and until that time, a golden-black logo on a white background was used.
+The modern identification mark was adopted in 2008.
+Until then, a golden-black logo was used on a white background.
 It consists of two equivalent elements.
-The text part is made in the Gotham family font, so the letters are squat, rounded, with short and sharp serifs.
-To the top left of the university’s name is a miniature Pegasus icon.
+The text is set in the Gotham family of fonts, so the letters are squat and rounded, with short, sharp serifs.
+A miniature Pegasus icon is at the top-left of the university’s name.
 But the horse is no longer realistic, as in the first case, but schematic.
 The wings are unrolled and culminate in a small star with four rays.

 2008 – today